Exploitacious/Windows_Toolz/Production/Curl-able/Windows_Debloat/README.md

 - Removes pre-installed bloatware
 - Installs specified applications using Winget
 - Updates PowerShell modules and Windows
-- Creates a first-time logon script for new user profiles
+- Creates a first-time logon script for all new user profiles

-### 3. Winget Application Installation Script
+### 3. Winget Application Installation

 **Purpose**: Automates the installation of applications using Winget package manager.